Install

 4. Downloading and Installing LME

-This guide provides step-by-step instructions for downloading, configuring, and installing LME on an Ubuntu server.
+This section provides the procedures for downloading, configuring, and installing LME on an Ubuntu server.
+For visual learners, reference the LME Installation Video.

 Note: LME has been extensively tested on Ubuntu 22.04.
 While it can run on other Unix-like systems, we recommend sticking with Ubuntu 22.04 for the best experience.
-We have done initial testing on 24.04, and suggest using that if you run into issues setting up on 22.04.
+Initial testing has been done on 24.04, and it is recommended as an alternative if you encounter issues setting up on 22.04.

-Upgrading: If you are upgrading from an older version of LME to LME 2.0, please see our upgrade documentation.
+If you are upgrading from an older version of LME to LME 2.0, reference our Upgrade Documentation.

-Update your package list and install the necessary tools:
+To update your package list and install the necessary tools, run:

 sudo apt update && sudo apt upgrade -y && sudo apt-get install -y jq curl